Xilinx/kria-dfx-hw/K26_testcases/Standalone/README.md

 # Build tests

-Set the environment for vitis 2022.1 tool.
+Set the environment for 2022.1 Vitis™ unified software platform.

 Update the xsa path in the build tcl files.